Try these Chinese fish soup recipes and reap the health benefits of pairing them with Chinese herbs and other ingredients.

 Fish can also be used in stock making especially if you have leftover trimmings from a whole fish.
 I often wonder what celebrity chefs do with the fish bones and trimming after they have demonstrated deboning a fish.
 Chuck them out?
 Why not collect and freeze them until you have enough to make some soup stocks?

 Cooking with fish stocks may be healthier too.
 A friend once told me that her father's cholesterol levels improved greatly when she substituted her soup bases with those made from sardine and mackerel instead of pork bones.
 Sardine and mackerel are rich in omega oils and she believed this helped lower her father's cholesterol levels.
 He is now off medication.
 Isn't that wonderful?
-Here are a couple of recipes.
+Here are a couple of fish stock recipes.